You are here

 An SMM mini-UAV spotted:

-• an anti-aircraft gun (ZU-23, 23mm) near Staryi Aidar (20km north-west of Luhansk) and
+• an anti-aircraft gun (ZU-23, 23mm) and three IFVs (BMP-1) near Zhovte (17km north-west of Luhansk);

-The Mission continued monitoring in Kherson, Odessa, Lviv, Ivano-Frankivsk, Kharkiv, Dnipro, Chernivtsi and Kyiv.
+The SMM continued monitoring in Kherson, Odessa, Lviv, Kharkiv, Ivano-Frankivsk, Dnipro and Kyiv.

 *Restrictions of SMM’s freedom of movement or other impediments to fulfilment of its mandate

 The SMM’s monitoring and freedom of movement are restricted by security hazards and threats, including risks posed by mines, unexploded ordnance (UXO) and other impediments – which vary from day to day.
 The SMM’s mandate provides for safe and secure access throughout Ukraine.
 All signatories of the Package of Measures have agreed on the need for this safe and secure access, that restriction of the SMM’s freedom of movement constitutes a violation, and on the need for rapid response to these violations.
-They have also agreed that the Joint Centre for Control and Co-ordination should contribute to such response and co-ordinate mine clearance.
-Nonetheless, the armed formations in parts of Donetsk and Luhansk regions frequently deny the SMM access to areas adjacent to Ukraine’s border outside control of the Government (for example, see below).
+They have also agreed that the Joint Centre on Control and Co-ordination should contribute to such response and co-ordinate mine clearance.
+Nonetheless, the armed formations in parts of Donetsk and Luhansk regions frequently deny the SMM access to areas adjacent to Ukraine’s border outside control of the Government (for example, see SMM Daily Report 20 May 2019).
 The SMM’s operations in Donetsk and Luhansk regions remain restricted following the fatal incident of 23 April 2017 near Pryshyb; these restrictions continued to limit the Mission’s observations.

 Denial of access: